evergreen-innovations/dlc-documentation/docs/_interface/03_toolWorkflow.md

 The device response analysis aims to help developers quantify the extreme characteristic of the loads and motions of a WEC device.

 Currently, [{{site.doc-name}}]({{site.doc-link}}) specifies that the ULS (ultimate limit state) partial safety factor shall be applied to loads on the WEC.
-The tool performs the same analysis regardless of the type of variables being assessed, for example motions of pressures.
+The tool performs the same analysis regardless of the type of variables being assessed, for example motions or pressures.
 Judgement, alongside the {{site.doc-name}}, is required in order to determine how to use the results of the response analysis.

 See the [theory docs]({{site.url}}/theory/responseAnalysis) for more information on the implementation of the response analysis.